The classification of preordered spaces in terms of monotones: complexity and optimization: Classification of preorders through real-valued monotones

+Proposition \ref{strict mono no injective} shows there are preference spaces for which optimization principles exist while injective ones do not.
+In particular, it shows it is sufficient to consider preference spaces with a continuum decision space to find such cases (notice, as shown in \cite[Proposition 5]{hack2022representing}, preference spaces with a countable ground set always have injective optimization principles).
+Furthermore, it shows that, unlike when the decision space is countable, the existence of local injective optimization principles and that of global ones are not equivalent.
+Hence, provided the decision space is sufficiently large, differences between local and global optimization arise.
 Notice, the proof of Proposition \ref{strict mono no injective} relies on the existence of connections between several elements, which allow us to assure the sets from Lemma \ref{set charac} that separate the preorder differ when different elements inside certain sets are considered.
 This is the reason why a related preorder was used in \cite[Proposition 8]{hack2022representing} to show countable multi-utilities and injective monotones are not equivalent.
 One may think the trivial preorder on the real line $(\mathbb{R},=)$ would have an injective monotone, the identity, and no countable multi-utility.\footnote{We say a binary relation $\preceq$ on a set $X$ is a \emph{trivial ordering} if $x \preceq y \iff x=y$ $\forall x,y \in X$.} However, due to it being completely disconnected, $(\chi_{\leq q},\chi_{\geq q})_{q \in \mathbb{Q}}$ is a countable multi-utility, where $\chi_{\leq q}(x) \coloneqq 1$ if $x \leq q$ and $\chi_{\leq q}(x) \coloneqq 0$ otherwise, and $\chi_{\geq q}(x) \coloneqq 1$ if $x \geq q$ and $\chi_{\geq q}(x) \coloneqq 0$ otherwise.

 While the existence of injective monotones implies the existence of multi-utilities with the cardinality of the continuum (in particular, composed of injective monotones), as we showed in \cite[Proposition 4]{hack2022representing}, the converse was unknown up to now.
 The preordered space in Proposition \ref{strict mono no injective} shows the converse in false.
-Actually, it shows the stronger statement that the existence of strict monotone multi-utilities with cardinality $\mathfrak{c}$ is still not sufficient for the existance of an injective monotone, as we state in Corollary \ref{R multi-ut no inj mono}.
+Actually, it shows the stronger statement that the existence of strict monotone multi-utilities with cardinality $\mathfrak{c}$ is still not sufficient for the existence of an injective monotone, as we state in Corollary \ref{R multi-ut no inj mono}.

-\begin{coro} There are preordered spaces which have strict monotone multi-utilities with cardinality $\mathfrak{c}$ and no injective monotone. \end{coro}
+\begin{corollary} There are preordered spaces which have strict monotone multi-utilities with cardinality $\mathfrak{c}$ and no injective monotone. \end{corollary}

 \begin{proof} We can use the counterexample from Proposition \ref{strict mono no injective} which has no injective monotone.
 Moreover, it is straightforward to see that $(\chi_{i(x)})_{x \in X}$ is a multi-utility with cardinality $\mathfrak{c}$ \cite{evren2011multi}, where $\chi_A$ is the indicator function of a set $A$ and $i(x) \coloneqq \{y \in X| x \preceq y \}$ $\forall x \in X$.
 Since there exist strict monotones, as we showed in the proof of Proposition \ref{strict mono no injective}, we can follow Proposition \ref{R-P multi charac} and get that there exist strict monotone multi-utilities with cardinality $\mathfrak{c}$. \end{proof}